Physics-Informed Mixture Models and Surrogate Models for Precision Additive Manufacturing: Discussion and outlook

 \section{Discussion and outlook}

-In this short paper, we present only a few selected result visualizations in Figure~\ref{Results}.
+In this short paper, we present only a few selected result visualizations in Figure~\ref{fig:results}.
 We observe the presence of multiple types of data distributions for the different factors in the two processes, including unimodal, bimodal, flattened bell-shaped, and heavy-tailed distributions.
-Two examples are illustrated in the top two graphics of Figure~\ref{Results}, where the data distribution of the scan speed variable is shown for the L-PBF and DED case studies.
-The bottom two figures of Figure~\ref{Results} illustrate the diversity of information according to the type of material and the capacity for predicting defects using GMMs.
-The figure located at the bottom left shows the diversity of data distributions across different alloy types.
-The figure located at the bottom right displays the decision boundary obtained by a Gaussian Mixture Model (GMM), projected onto two relevant variables (power and speed) for the L-PBF case study.
+Two examples are illustrated in Figure~\ref{fig:sub1} and Figure~\ref{fig:sub2}, where the data distribution of the scan speed variable is shown for the L-PBF and DED case studies.
+Figure~\ref{fig:sub3} illustrates the diversity of information according to the type of material.
+Figure~\ref{fig:sub4} displays the decision boundary obtained by a Gaussian Mixture Model (GMM), projected onto two relevant variables (power and speed) for the L-PBF case study.
+This figure visualizes the capacity of GMMs for predicting defects when the data comes from the L-PBF experiment.
 The classification performance for the GMMs was different across different alloy types.
 Suggesting material-specific behavior that influences defect detection.
 It may also indicate that the models need additional information.
 Consequently, several research questions remain open for further studies.
 We plan to incorporate a multi-resolution hierarchical modeling framework, which can capture various physical phenomena across multiple length scales.
 Further investigation is still required to analyze the optimal representation of the input information.
 For instance, we also plan to explore parameter optimization in the frequency domain, as well as other strategies to enhance domain generalization and adaptation~\cite{Basterrech2023, Nguyen2021}.
 Another promising direction involves the integration of multi-modal observations, including microtomography imaging and acoustic emission signals.
 These modalities have shown potential for enhancing defect detection, for example identifying keyhole formation and analyzing crystallization during the AM process.